 - Just relaxing in the living room with my foster family.

-Notes from my foster mom: Perry is a big (85lb) healthy, teddy bear who loves lots of adventure and affection.
-We have been giving him one 2+mile walk in the morning and as we can 1-3 shorter walks each day to help him lose weight, build stamina, work on his other dog anxiety, and just for his enjoyment.
-He is always game for more!
-We haven’t had him around any children but he did meet some teens one day who loved him up.
-I think he would do fine with children as long as they give him lots of love and treat him well.
-Perry does seem to get anxious if he sees a cat while on a walk, I am not sure how he would do with a resident cat.
-He gets along well with our 4 year old female golden but we put the time in initially to insure neither felt threatened by each other.
-And we still don’t leave them alone together.
-We were told he didn’t do well with dominant males but I think this could change eventually if he had a loving family who could put the time into helping him work through his anxiety.
-I would recommend a few one-on-one focused training sessions with a good dog trainer followed by an obedience class.
+Notes from my foster mom: Perry is a 78 pound, healthy teddy bear who loves lots of adventure and affection.
+We have been giving him one long walk in the morning and, as we can, 1-3 shorter walks each day to help him lose weight, build stamina, and just for his enjoyment.
+Perry gets very excited if he sees a cat, dog, squirrel or deer while on a walk.
+He will often bark, grumble or pull on the leash.
+We have been working with him on this by talking to him in a calm voice and giving him tasty treats to calm and distract him.
+He is also working on some basic commands like sit, down, stay, look and come.
+Perry wants to please and is very responsive, especially when we have treats.
+Perry has not been arround any young children yet, but he did meet some teens one day who loved him up.
+He also recently spent the day at Oregon State University where he enjoyed many pets and hugs from his human foster sister and her friends.
+I think he would do fine with children as long as they gave him lots of love and treated him well.
+Perry gets along well with his foster sister, a 4-year old golden; however, we were told he didn’t do well with dominant males in China.
+This could change eventually if he had a loving family who could put the time into helping him work through this.
+I would recommend a few one-on-one focused training sessions with a “positive rewards” trainer followed by a manners class.
 I think patience and lots of love are also key.
-Perry is a great dog who you will fall in love with very quickly.
-He wants to please and is very responsive.
+Perry is a truly great dog who you will fall in love with very quickly.
 Check out his Instragram Account (Perrydog3095) for more photos.